-A specialty of the Missing Tribals is the traditional fermentation of rice over the entire day to produce home brewed rice alcohol.
-All over the missing tribes the rice beer is served as a welcome drink to anyone and everyone to enters their homes.
+A specialty of the Missing Tribals is the traditional fermentation of rice over the entire day to produce home-brewed rice alcohol.
+All over the missing tribes, the rice beer is served as a welcome drink to anyone and everyone to enters their homes.

 10. Stay a week

-After making it all the way to biggest river island in the world there is no point in rushing through and running out to explore other parts of Assam or the North East.
+After making it all the way to the biggest river island in the world there is no point in rushing through and running out to explore other parts of Assam or the North East.
 It’s best you rush the rest of your trip and end your journey on this island with plenty of time to spare.
 You can spend days just living the island life.
 Read a book, cycle a bit, meet the locals, learn to make mask the island has it all.